skywayskase/PSSmartsheet/.github/README.md

 If you don't, most of the commands will yell at you to do so anyway.

 ## Code of Conduct
-Please adhere to our [CODE of Conduct](https://github.com/skywayskase/PSSmartsheet/blob/main/.github/CODE_OF_CONDUCT.md) when interacting with the repo.
+Please adhere to our [Code of Conduct](https://github.com/skywayskase/PSSmartsheet/blob/main/.github/CODE_OF_CONDUCT.md) when interacting with the repo.

 ## Contributing ##
 Want to help make this module even better?
 Awesome!